DongheeKang/MLOps_Note/linux_real_life.md

   |  7100  |         | X-Font server port
   |  8080  |         | extended HTTP port

+### Get a list of all IP addresses on a LAN

+    $ ifconfig                             <---- one can extract ip from inet & broadcast

+    $ netdiscover -r 192.168.1.0/24
+    $ nmap -sP --unprivileged 192.168.1.0/24

+    or use angry IP scanner

 ### Mapping hostnames with ports in /etc/hosts
 Look into /etc/hosts first